felixmkoch/Structured-State-Space-Models-for-PFNs/README.md

 ## Structured State Space Models for Prior-Fitted Data Networks

-Source code to reproduce the results from the Master's Thesis _Structured State Space Models for Prior-Fitted Data Networks_.

 This repository is built on the code of [TabPFN](https://github.com/automl/TabPFN).

 Other Dependencies used: